arpie-steele/symbolic-mgu/docs/SESSION_SUMMARY_2025-11-04.md

-# Session Summary - January 4, 2025
+# Session Summary - November 4, 2025

 ## Session Overview
 Discussion and implementation session focusing on architecture decisions and regression testing for v0.1.0 release.